 Less than you'd guess.
 A tablespoon per year of age is a reasonable serving.
 Daily intake varies wildly day to day; week-over-week trend is the real signal.

-My toddler refuses dinner but eats breakfast — is something wrong?
+My toddler refuses dinner but eats breakfast.
+Is something wrong?

 How KidyGrow can help